MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-III-Copyright-Royalty-Board-Library-Congress/subchapter-E-Rates-Terms-Statutory-Licenses/part-390-Amounts-Terms-Administrative-Assessments-Fund-Mechanical-Licensing-Collective/section-390.4.md

 (C) Amount owed, by share of Allocated Licensee Assessment Pool and Threshold Licensee Assessment Pool;

-(D) Allocation of Startup Assessment;

-(E) Offset of minimum fee payment against quarterly assessment; and
+(D) Offset of minimum fee payment against quarterly assessment; and

-(F) Amount of credit for un-recouped minimum fee.
+(E) Amount of credit for un-recouped minimum fee.

 (ii) Invoices issued as a result of an allocation adjustment shall include all of the information set forth in paragraphs (c)(2)(i)(A) through (F) of this section that may be relevant, as well as an explanation of the change from the prior invoices that are affected, and the reason(s) for the adjustment.